d12frosted/elpa-mirror/melpa/folding-readme.txt

  Old documentation

-     The following text was written by Jamie Lokier for the release of Folding 1.6.
+     The following text was written by Jamie Lokier for the release of Folding 1.6 in 1992.
 It is included here for history.

      Emacs 18:
      Folding mode has been tested with versions 18.55 and